Positioning for recovery: How to buffer, secure and optimize your assets

-“That’s why planning is so important,” said TIAA Individual Advisory Services Chief Planning Strategist Dan Keady, CFP®.
-“Your plan not only provides a valuable roadmap for the future, but a structure you can draw upon to buffer, secure and optimize your assets as circumstances and conditions change.”
+“Today’s rapidly evolving market and economic environment continues to underscore why planning is so important,” said TIAA Chief Financial Planning Strategist, Dan Keady, CFP®.
+“Your financial plan not only provides a valuable roadmap for the future, but a structure you can draw upon to buffer, secure and optimize your assets as circumstances and conditions change.”

 Create a buffer

-“When the market is in flux, you want to avoid drawing down on long-term assets, which are assets you don’t intend to use for 3 to 5 years or longer, or reduce drawing down from assets that have greatly declined in value,” Keady said.
-“That can be hard to do when faced with ongoing volatility, but remember, you only realize a loss when you sell securities or draw down investments that have dipped in value from your portfolio.”
+“Whenever the market is in flux, you generally want to avoid drawing down on assets, especially those that have declined in value but rather draw from your buffer which is also called an emergency fund,” Keady said.
+“It can be hard to control our emotions when faced with increased volatility, but remember, you only realize a loss when you sell securities or draw down investments that have dipped in value from your portfolio.”

 That’s why your investment time line plays such a critical role.
 “People often forget that they don’t need 100% of their assets the day they retire,” he said.
 “If you’re age 65 and just preparing to retire, you’re still a long-term investor.
 You need that portfolio to continue generating income and growth for another 20 years or more in retirement.
 Equity investments remain a key part of your portfolio for long-term growth.”